mathigatti/RealTimeSingingSynthesizer/README.md

 ## Usage

-You can use `main.py` script as a small usage example.
+You can try `main.py` script as a small singing synthesis example.

 The usage is something like this
 ```